CP-TSAI/perception-pr2/WRITEUP.md

 - There are eight types of objects: biscuits, soap, soap2, book, glue, sticky notes, snacks, and eraser.
 - To train the model,
 [**THIS SCRIPT**](https://github.com/mithi/perception-pr2/blob/master/src/sensor_stick/scripts/capture_features.py)
-spawns each object in random **100 orientations** and computes features based on the point clouds resulting from each of the random orientations.
+spawns each object in **100 random orientations** and computes features based on the point clouds resulting from each of the random orientations.
 - The features are normalized histograms of the color and normal 3d vectors for each point in the point cloud captured by the virtual RGBD camera.
-The color is expressed in **HSV** format, because they capture the true color better regardless of lighting conditions.
+The color is expressed in **HSV** format, because they capture the true color better, regardless of lighting conditions.
 The normal vectors for each point capture the shape of object.
 I used **64 bins** for the histograms.
 They are normalized because it's the amount with respect to each other that matters not the actual amount.
 You can inspect the